 If the flame is large, with a yellow tip, it is referred to as a reducing flame.
 In this type of flame there are unburned hydrocarbons from the fuel that will end up in the food giving it an unpleasant flavor.

 So for optimal searing results be sure to not have the torch pointed at the food until it has been lit and adjusted to achieve the short, hissing, blue flame.
 Then aim the torch at the food keeping it moving so that the food sears evenly but does not burn.

-BernzOmatic has quite a few torches that would work for searing sous vide food.
+Bernzomatic has two torches that would work for searing sous vide food.
+For a detailed comparison between these torches, here is another article.
 I will provide details on the two most popular models:

 The TS4000 has an instant on/off trigger which increases fuel savings and convenience.
 This is a real improvement over those torches that you need to turn the gas on and then use some type of sparking device or match to ignite.
 You simply pull the trigger and you have flame; let go of the trigger and it is off.
 It also has a lock button which keeps the torch lit without needing to keep the trigger pressed.
 This is a really handy feature when it may take several minutes to sear a good size steak.

 The TS4000 torch has an efficient swirl flame which provides high heat output and is pressure regulated to burn in all directions.
 The torch can use both Map-Pro and propane.